EMC China Lab

 4. Furniture and decorative items: Flame retardants, dyes, and stabilizers in furniture and decorative items are regulated, as these chemicals can be released into the air, causing indoor pollution and health issues.

-5. Cosmetics: Although cosmetic ingredients are primarily regulated through a separate set of rules (EU Cosmetics Regulation), REACH Annex 17 also restricts the use of certain substances, particularly those that could cause long-term environmental harm.
+5. Cosmetics: Although cosmetic ingREDients are primarily regulated through a separate set of rules (EU Cosmetics Regulation), REACH Annex 17 also restricts the use of certain substances, particularly those that could cause long-term environmental harm.

 6. Packaging materials: Heavy metal content (like lead, cadmium, mercury, and hexavalent chromium) in packaging materials is restricted to reduce the risk of these substances entering the environment.